ibm-cloud-docs/Cloudant/accounts/account.md

 For example,
 the task of creating or deleting a database is characteristic of someone with an administrative role.
 Similarly,
-the task or creating or updating a document is characteristic of someone with a "writing" role.
+the task of creating or updating a document is characteristic of someone with a "writing" role.

 Rather than explicitly listing every task you can do, you're given one or more roles.